Los Angeles Angels Of Anaheim Defeat Texas Rangers, Mike Trout Makes Big Save

 Last night, the Los Angeles Angels of Anaheim took on the Texas Rangers.
-The game wound up going ten innings, with the Angels ultimately winning the game 6-5.
+The game wound up going 10 innings, with the Angels ultimately winning the game 6-5.
 Mike Trout came up with a big play in the 10th to keep the game tied and allowed the Angels to close it out.
-Check out the catch for yourself:
+Check out the catch for yourself.

 Mike Trout doing Mike Trout things. #Angels pic.twitter.com/HxiRnDEDuN